Isaac Powell on his journey to Broadway

 ON FINDING COMMUNITY

-‘I was lucky and moved to New York with a job already - I got my first Broadway show right after graduating college - so when I arrived it was straight into rehearsals, and I was immediately welcomed by the theater community.
+‘I was lucky and moved to New York with a job already - I got my first Broadway show right after graduating college - so when I arrived it was straight into rehearsals, and I was immediately welcomed by the theatre community.
 I found my footing quite quickly.’

 ‘The longer I spend in a particular city, the more I start to dress like that city.
 Much of this last year I spent living in Los Angeles and I definitely adopted a sort of California style.
 But now that I'm back in New York, I find myself dressing like New York.
 California has a looser vibe while New York is more on its toes, more edgy.
 Then when I go home to North Carolina I'm in cowboy boots and Dickies® again, so I’m a bit of a fashion chameleon.
 I like to blend into whatever city I'm in.’

 ‘The first thing I do when I get to my parents' house is walk down through the woods to this creek that I grew up near to.
 I love being outside.
 The thing I miss most about North Carolina is the nature, but there's a lot of it here in New York if you look hard enough, places like the High Line, Little Island at Pier 55 and the New York Botanical Garden in the Bronx.’